 • A beer filter was developed by a German inventor.

-• Beer, Its History and Its Economic Value as a National Beverage was published by Frederick Salem.
+• Beer, Its History and Its Economic Value as a National Beverage was published.
+It was by Frederick Salem.
 In it he argued that drinking beer was an effective temperance measure.
-His motto was “Beer against Whisky.’
+His motto was “Beer against Whisky.”

-The number of breweries declined in the U.S. Improved methods of production and distribution meant fewer breweries could produce and sell more beer.
+The number of breweries declined in the U.S. Improved methods of production and distribution were the cause.
+It meant fewer breweries could produce and sell more beer.
 By 1910, the number of breweries droped to about 1,500.

 The National Brewers’ and Distillers’ Association was formed in the U.S.

-In Denmark, the first single-cell yeast culture was isolated.
+The first single-cell yeast culture was isolated in Denmark.
 Brewers were then able to select those strains that made the best beer.
-It also promoted brand consistency by eliminating undesirable yeast strains.
+It also promoted brand consistency.

 • Brewery workers struck in New York, Chicago, and Milwaukee.